Skip to content

 About this variety

-Oro de Ecuador is a classic Andean baccatum variety prized for its bright fruity flavor, manageable heat, and exceptional cold tolerance.
+Oro de Ecuador is a classic Andean baccatum variety prized for its bright fruity flavour, manageable heat, and exceptional cold tolerance.
 The vigorous plants produce abundant amber-gold pods with crisp flesh and a clean, citrusy bite that shines in fresh salsas and hot sauces.
 Well-adapted to cooler growing conditions, this reliable variety maintains steady production even when temperatures fluctuate.

 History & lineage